siberianfox/tinygwiki/Tinyg-Communications-Programming.md

 If you are on this page we can assume you want to write a program that talks to TinyG to send Gcode files, and possibly also to read and set configuration variables, report machine status, control jogging and homing, and other functions.
+It is intended for GUI developers and other low-level access.

+**We strongly recommend using the [node-g2core-api](https://github.com/synthetos/node-g2core-api) nodeJS module, which already handles the communications**.
+This page is useful if for some reason you need to write your own communications handler, or just want to know how it works._

 If you are just looking for an off-the-shelf way to drive TinyG please see these other links:
 * [Sending Files with CoolTerm](https://github.com/synthetos/TinyG/wiki/TinyG-Sending-Files-with-CoolTerm)<br>